Arthur-Sebastian/quikweb/README.md

 > **IMPORTANT NOTE:**
 'qw_id'and 'html' keys are required, a template without them is considered invalid.
 'qw_html_base' is a special template used to define the main HTML document outline.
-HTML implementation should contain exactly two tags:
+HTML implementation should contain exactly two tags: [[qw_style]] and [[qw_body]].

+Special keys in template pack manifests:
+- 'qw_templates': an array of template objects
+- 'qw_id': template identifier
+- 'html': reference to HTML template
+- 'css': optional reference to CSS stylesheet

+Special tags in 'qw_html_base' template:
 - '[[qw_style]]': will be replaced by an embedded CSS stylesheet
 - '[[qw_body]]': will be replaced by the webpage content